 So far in this claims series, we've touched on when to file a claim and the do's and don'ts of getting an estimate.
 Now let's talk claims in terms of what happens to your vehicle.
-In the auto claims world, the diagnosis for your vehicle can pretty much go one of two ways: repairable or total loss.
+In the auto claims world, if your policy covers the damage, the diagnosis for your vehicle can pretty much go one of two ways: repairable or total loss.
 Let's discuss.

 What is a Repairable Claim?